RivasMario/WorkingScripts/Linux_Basics_for_Hackers_notes.md

 Sticky Bit = a legacy permission bit originally used in legacy UNIX systems, allows a user to delete or rename files in a directory. modern linux systems ignore it

+# Special Permissions,Privilege Escalation, and the Hacker

+Privilege Escalation where a regular user gains root or sysadmin privileges and associated perms, root you hyave power

+SUID Bit is one avenue. sysadmin or developer might give a program access to files with root, can be used to get access top pwds at /etc/shadow

+find is more powerfull than locate or which but is more complicated in syntax

+find / -user root -perm -4000

+in find syntax looks at the top of file system /. -user switch looks through root user, suid permission bit set -per -4000

+outputs files that have suid bit set, navigate to /usr/bin

+cd /usr/bin
+ls -l

+//Chapter  6 Process Management